Skip to main content

 So, when computing output types, tools may produce them with any nullness operator.

-Essentially, this rule says that the top-level types do no matter: They have already been checked by the nullness subtyping check.
+Essentially, this rule says that the top-level types do not matter: They have already been checked by the nullness subtyping check.

 For simplicity, we recommend producing a nullness operator of NO_CHANGE: That operator is valid for all types, including intersection types.